tmartin14/splunk-appInspect-helper/README.md

 ### Check the status of a submission:

-Once the App/Add-On has been submitted you can check the status using the status url.
+Once the App/Add-On has been submitted you can check the status using the status url above.
 ```
 curl -s -X GET \
          -H "Authorization: bearer <token>" \
          --url "https://appinspect.splunk.com/v1/app/validate/status/<request_id>"
 ```
 which results in the following response:
 ```json
 {
     "request_id": "<request_id>",